Steeping the perfect read...

 Indian roasters have been filling that gap on their own packaging, and the ICB catalog documents this vocabulary across the full range of coffees in the database:

-These are not marketing inventions and they are not unusual.
+These aren't marketing inventions.
 They appear on Indian roaster bags because the roasters understand that their customers have different flavor reference points than the audiences the SCA wheel was designed for.
+The same logic extends informally to other pantry staples — warm spice reading as dalchini rather than cinnamon, dense dried-fruit sweetness as anjeer, toasty nuttiness as roasted badam.
+The reference frame that matches your own kitchen will always name a note faster than a translated one.

 All three notes on this medium washed Chikmagalur coffee use Indian reference points.
 Chocolate sits in the familiar chocolate family; Jaggery places the sweetness more precisely than caramel would for most Indian readers; Peanut Chikki describes the nutty-sweet combination that this roast profile carries.